Thoroton: Transport

 Thoroton is served by buses to Bottesford, Bingham and nearby villages on Tuesdays and to Newark-on-Trent, Bottesford and nearby villages on Wednesdays.

 The nearest railway station is at Aslockton (2.2 miles/3.5 km).
 It offers regular services between Nottingham and Grantham or Skegness.

 Amenities

 The nearest primary school to the village is at Orston (2 miles/3.5 km).
 Secondary education is available in Bingham and Newark-on-Trent.

 St Helena's Church has parts dating back to the 11th century.
 It belongs to the Cranmer group of Anglican parishes and has a service at 9 a.m. on the second Sunday of the month.

 There are shopping, medical and other services at Newark-on-Trent (9 miles/14.5 km), Bingham (6 miles/10 km) and Bottesford (5 miles/8 km).
-The nearest public houses are the Cranmer Arms in Aslockton (2 miles/3.2 km) and the Durham Ox in Orston.
-Both serve meals, as does Orston's Limehaus café.
 Accommodation is available in Bingham and Elton on the Hill (4 miles/6.5 km).